nro111/Saphyre/README.md

 # Saphyre
 CRUD application to demonstrate clean code and SOLID principles.
 This application utilizes a preview version of .Net 10 and is run with Docker.

+## How to run
+Send me an email and I will provide the full .env file.
+Once you have that, you can just run the following command from the root folder:

+docker-compose up --build

+Keep in mind that the performance is going to be slow and you will see edits/deletes/inserts attempt to return to the UI before the actual db write operation finishes.

 ## Application architecture overview
 This application utilizes a modular monolithic architecture with the following layers: